dilarakkl/dilarakkl.github.io/_talks/2023-05-23-conference.md

 location: "San Francisco, CA, USA"
 ---

 The conference presentation for the paper resulting from my research visit to Max Planck Institue for Security and Privacy.
-The presentation is <a href="https://www.youtube.com/watch?v=jDANx74gSkU&pp=ygUbZGlsYXJhIGtla3VsbHVvZ2x1IMO2enllZ2lu" target="_blank">here.</a>
+The presentation is [here](https://www.youtube.com/watch?v=jDANx74gSkU&pp=ygUbZGlsYXJhIGtla3VsbHVvZ2x1IMO2enllZ2lu).